Christmas Crochet Tissue Box Cover – Free Crochet Pattern

 Other Materials: Yarn Needle, Scissors, Measuring Tape and a Rectangle Kleenex/Tissue Box (l: 9″ x h: 3.5″ x w: 4.75″).

-- The top of the Santa Tissue Box Cover is worked flat – turn your work after each row.
+- The top of the Christmas Tissue Box Cover is worked flat – turn your work after each row.

 - The sides are worked in a continuous round – do not turn your work after each row.